DocsReleasesCommunityGuidesBlog

 We can use a lower-level configuration and build system (based on Kconfig and make) to get a grasp of how everything works.
 The low-level system will be further detailed in the next session.

-Setting up Helloworld#
+Setting up the repositories#

-workdir ---> working directory containing applications
+catalog-core/ ---> working directory containing applications

-`-- helloworld/ ---> application directory
+`-- c-hello/ ---> application directory

 |